duckietown/map-utils/README.md

 ## Introduction
 This repository uses three python files to generate a random map within the official [Duckietown Specifications](https://docs.duckietown.org/opmanual_duckietown/out/duckietown_specs.html) (section 2).
-The files are:

 #### Generation phases
 1. Generation of the map by * ***map_gen_beta_1.py*** : Generates a road system using a backtracking algorithm